-The fellowship preceptors will be Jennifer Harbison, Director of Health Policy for UI Health Care, and Jennifer Vermeer, Associate Vice President for Strategy and Health Policy for UI Health Care.
+The fellowship preceptors will be Jennifer Harbison, Director of Health Policy for UI Health Care, and Jennifer Vermeer, Assistant Vice President for Population Health and External Affairs.
 Prior to the fellow’s arrival, the fellow will work with the preceptors to determine the content and the scope of the fellowship, including project work interest and general goals.
 Throughout the entire fellowship both preceptors will serve as mentors to the fellow by providing feedback on work product, identifying important opportunities for career development, assisting in establishing a professional network, and fostering the fellow’s development as a health policy professional.

 Jennifer Harbison is the Director of Health Policy for UI Health Care.
 Her work focuses on state and federal legislative and regulatory matters across the health care spectrum.
 Jennifer serves on the University of Iowa Health Science Policy Council and represents UI Health Care with various public and private organizations including the Iowa Business Council, Iowa Hospital Association, and the Medical Assistance Advisory Council.
 Over the course of her 20 years of professional experience in health policy, Jennifer has worked in the state executive branch, with physician professional organizations, and with health care advocacy groups.

-Candidates can email Colin Carroll at email@example.com with questions.
+Candidates can email Jennifer Harrison at email@example.com with questions.